-The next meeting of the Maryland Sports Wagering Application Review Commission is a highly anticipated event for many in the commonwealth.
-The operators of three potential future MD retail sportsbooks are among the crowd who will be watching with bated breath.
+The next meeting of the Maryland Sports Wagering Application Review Commission is a highly anticipated event for many in the Commonwealth.
+The operators of three potential future Maryland sportsbooks are among the crowd who will be watching with bated breath.

 Just ahead of a SWARC meeting on Thursday, Nov.
 18, three Maryland casinos that are anxious to start taking bets sent a joint letter to the commission’s members.

 It asks them to give final approval to their license applications, which could clear the way for wagering to begin within weeks.

 Maryland retail sportsbooks press the issue in letter

 According to Bruce DePuyt of Maryland Matters, the casinos want their licenses now.
 The letter says MD law obligates the commission to award them licenses as three of 17 entities explicitly mentioned in the latest gambling expansion law.

 The parties to the joint letter are:

 The casinos have been preparing their physical spaces for sports betting.
 Additionally, the licensees have preliminary approval from the MD Lottery & Gaming Control Commission.

 Hollywood Casino and Ocean Downs also have provisional approval.
 They did not join the other three casinos in this letter, however.